-Breathlessness vs. Oxygen Saturation with COPD: Understanding the Difference
+Breathlessness vs. Oxygen Saturation With COPD: Understanding the Difference

 Shortness of breath, or feeling breathless, is what most people think of as the hallmark symptom of COPD.
 It's certainly one of the most common symptoms, as well as perhaps the scariest.
-This is true whether you're the person with COPD or the caregiver.
+This is true whether you're the person with COPD or the caregiver.1

 But pulse oximeters, which measure your oxygen saturation levels, have become more popular and accessible over the past decade.
 Because of that, people with COPD may be relying as much on their oximetry results as their actual symptoms when evaluating their breathing status.
 And that can cause confusion.